wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-headers-for-http-based-data-sources.md

 ---
 title: Configure Headers for HTTP-based Data Sources
-pageTitle: WunderGraph - Configure Headers for HTTP-based Data Sources
-description:
+description: Configure headers for HTTP-based data sources like GraphQL, Apollo Federation or OpenAPI.
 ---

 When configuring a HTTP-based data source,